trentrand/vscode-git-rebase/README.md

 # Git Rebase (Visual Studio Code Extension)

-Quickly set the actions of an interactive git rebase using keys 'p', 'r', 'e', 's', 'f', 'x', 'd'.
+Use keyboard shortcuts to quickly edit the actions of an interactive Git rebase.

 \!\[Extension Preview\]\(Preview.gif\)

-## Extension Settings

-This extension contributes the following settings:
+## How to Use

-* `git-rebase-vscode.enableDropdown`: enable/disable the git rebase action dropdown selector
+Press the key that correspondence to your desired git rebase action.
+This command will be applied to all selected lines.

+Keyboard shortcuts:

+* `p` sets command to 'Pick'
+* `r` sets command to 'Reword'
+* `e` sets command to 'Edit'
+* `s` sets command to 'Squash'
+* `f` sets command to 'Fixup'
+* `x` sets command to 'Execute'
+* `d` sets command to 'Drop'

 ## Known Issues